Frequently Asked Questions

 A.

-- Since the internal components of the nucleus in nuclear physics also
+Since the internal components of the nucleus in nuclear

 the principle of mass-energy conservation.